adrian-ja-projects/sde_assignment/README.md

 ### TO-BE

 ## Improvements ideas and known issues
+Apart from the improvements with the implementation of production like TO-BE architecture.
+Below are some improvements to the AS-IS and overall application.

-1. Set ETL_DEBUG as a environment variable to be managed in the docker-compose
+1. Set ETL_DEBUG as an environment variable to be managed in the docker-compose.
+This is to replace the debug mode mentioned above
-2. Improve the writting performance of the UPSERT into uc_delta_session_events by:
+2. Improve the writing performance of the UPSERT into uc_delta_session_events by:
-- Specifying the partition in the merge statemnt.
+- Specify the partition in the merge statement.
 Delta table uc_delta_session_events and its writestream both have a new attribute column EVENT_DATE, if this is specified as new_record_microbatch.EVENT_DATE =< delta_table.EVENT_DATE, spark would only need to look up session_id on the last couple of partitions.
 - Reduce the microbatch records.
-Currently the microbatch from assingment data is loop in event date to mimic a microbatch source.
-However, this microbatches contain a high-number of records that makes the append or upsert foreachbatch not performant enough.
-As mentioend above, this was to mimic a real-life scenario and architecture.
+Currently, the micro-batch from assignment data is a loop in event date to mimic a micro-batch source.
+However, these microbatches contain a high number of records that makes the append or upsert foreachbatch not performant enough.
+As mentioned above, this was to mimic a real-life scenario and architecture.
 3. Increase the scope of the pytest.
-- Currently the pytest only covers spark session creation.
+- Currently, the pytest only covers spark session creation.
 - Extend to fastAPI app
 - Extend to Cassandra connection
 4. Use of keys and password to access the FastAPI
-5.
+5. Enable Paging Large Queries:
+- The current API app does not support paging large queries.
+- Cassandra-driver for python contains a method to handle queries over 5000 rows.
+6. Improve API latency
+- Tunning Cassandra table definition
+- Reduce the response parsing time by using Cassandra-driver query factories to return a more performant response.